emiliah3647/Pokemon-adventure-project/Cassiopeia-fight.md

-Yoh head on over to the school and meet...Clavell?
+You head on over to the school and meet...Clavell?

 Yep that's right,it was him all along!(not too shocking)